Sampling Theorem and Discrete Fourier Transform on the Hyperboloid: Sampling Theorem and DFT on

 \subsection{Band-Unlimited Functions and Undersampling}

-When the reconstruction of a band-unlimited function $|\psi\rangle=\sum_{n=0}^\infty a_n|s,n\rangle$ from a finite number $N$ of samples is required, we cannot use the results of the previous section since the resolution operator $\ca$ is no longer invertible\footnote{While the operator $\ct:\ch_s\rightarrow \mathbb{C}^N$ has the same expression as in the previous section, the operator $\ca$ is an infinite dimensional matrix given by: $\ca_{mn}=\lambda_{j+pN}^{1/2}\lambda_{j'+qN}^{1/2}\delta_{jj'}$, with $m=j+pN$ and $n=j'+qN$, that is, is a matrix made of $N\times N$ diagonal blocks}.
+In the previous section we have seen that, using $N$ sampling points, we can fully reconstruct band-limited functions $\psi\in {\cal H}^M_s$ of band-limit up to $M=N-1$.
+When the reconstruction of a band-unlimited function $|\psi\rangle=\sum_{n=0}^\infty a_n|s,n\rangle$ from a finite number $N$ of samples is required, we cannot use the results of the previous section since the resolution operator $\ca$ is no longer invertible\footnote{While the operator $\ct:\ch_s\rightarrow \mathbb{C}^N$ has the same expression as in the previous section, the operator $\ca$ is an infinite dimensional matrix given by: $\ca_{mn}=\lambda_{j+pN}^{1/2}\lambda_{j'+qN}^{1/2}\delta_{jj'}$, with $m=j+pN$ and $n=j'+qN$, that is, it is a matrix made of $N\times N$ diagonal blocks.}.
 However, the overlapping kernel operator $\cb$ turns out to be invertible, and a partial reconstruction can be done following the guidelines of the end of Sec. \ref{CSandFrames} (undersampling).

-Contrary to the case of the sphere \cite{samplingsphere}, where the Hilbert space of functions of spin $s$, $\ch_s$, is finite-dimensional, here $\ch_s$ is infinite-dimensional, and therefore in the partial reconstruction of an arbitrary state $|\psi\rangle=\sum_{n=0}^\infty a_n|s,n\rangle$ a considerable error will be committed unless further assumptions on the Fourier coefficients $a_n$ are made.
+Contrary to the case of the sphere \cite{samplingsphere}, where the Hilbert space of functions of spin $s$, $\ch_s$, is finite-dimensional, here $\ch_s$ is infinite-dimensional, and therefore in the partial reconstruction of an arbitrary function $|\psi\rangle=\sum_{n=0}^\infty a_n|s,n\rangle$ a considerable error will be committed unless further assumptions on the Fourier coefficients $a_n$ are made.
 Since $|\psi\rangle$ is normalizable, the Fourier coefficients should decrease to zero, thus even if $|\psi\rangle$ is not bandlimited, if $a_n$ decrease to zero fast enough, it will be ``approximately'' band limited if the norm of $|\psi_M^\perp\rangle\equiv \sum_{n=M+1}^\infty a_n|s,n\rangle$ is small compared to the norm of $|\psi\rangle$, for an appropriately chosen $M$.
 Let us formally state these ideas.